 Do I need a casket for a cremation service in Portland?

-No, there is no requirement (or law) in Oregon that stipulates a casket is required for a cremation service.
+No, Oregon’s requirement (or law) stipulates a casket is required for a cremation service.
 Cremation is usually conducted using a simple reinforced cardboard container.
 It is, however, possible to rent a casket if you wish to have a service before the cremation.
 This will help you save on funeral costs, as caskets can be a significant expense.

 You can contact our DFS Memorials affordable funeral service provider in Portland with any questions you have.
-If you have a complaint against a funeral director or a funeral establishment you should attempt to resolve your complaint directly with the funeral home concerned.
-Unfortunately, though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
+If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
+Unfortunately, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
 In this case, you should make your complaint in writing to the Oregon Mortuary and Cemetery Board who regulates and licenses funeral businesses in Oregon.
-They can be contacted at 800 NE Oregon Street # 430 Portland OR 97232 Phone: (971) 673-1500
+They can be contacted at 800 NE Oregon Street # 430 Portland, OR 97232.
+Phone: (971) 673-1500

 Another useful consumer resource is the Oregon Cremation Alliance (an affiliate of the Funeral Consumers Alliance).